Cham language: Writing systems

 Cham script is a Brahmic script.
 The script has two varieties: Akhar Thrah (Eastern Cham) and Akhar Srak (Western Cham).
-The Western Cham language is written with the Arabic script or the aforementioned Akhar Srak.
+The Western Cham language is written with the Arabic script (Cham Jawi) or the aforementioned Akhar Srak.

+Example text

 Dictionaries

 The Ming dynasty Chinese Bureau of Translators produced a Chinese-Cham dictionary.

 John Crawfurd's 1822 work "Journal of an Embassy to the Courts of Siam and Cochin-China" contains a wordlist of the Cham language.